Griboedow/ToDoList/README.md

-The extension provides an ability to add checkboxes to wiki pages.
+The ToDoList MediaWiki extension provides an ability to add checkboxes to wiki pages.
 The checkboxes states are stored in wikitext, and they can be checked or unchecked in "read" mode.

+The extension is not currently very stable, so I suggest to refresh your page after modification to be sure all your edits (check and uncheck items) are in place.

-== Usage ==
+# Usage
 To insert a checkbox, you can either insert "<todo/>" tag or go to Visual Editor, Insert->Checkbox:

 GIF HERE